Darth-Apple/BAM/readme.txt

-Notice: You are viewing BAM 2.0's final beta release.
-BAM 2.0 will be released once it is finalized and ready, with a tentative date of February 28, 2020.
-Please report any bugs, issues, or suggestions that you encounter so that fixes can be implemented into the final release!
+NOTICE: You are viewing the final release candidate for BAM 2.0.
+This is nearly release-ready, tested, and safe to use on a live forum.
+It will be released by March 1st.
+If you discover any additional bugs before the final release date, please let me know as soon as possible!
+Any additional fixes will be implemented before the release.

+Thank you!
+-Darth Apple

 ---- ---- ---- ----